alvarowolfx/ai-candy-dispenser/README.md

     * Reboot the Android Things board in order to grant the camera permission (this is a known issue with Developer Preview )
 3. Press the button to start the game and see what it asks.
-4. Search for a photo and press the button to take a picture for it.
+4. Search for a photo and show to the camera.
 5. Wait for the results, if it succeeds it will ask you to press the button to release the candies.

 # References